Kyiv Post: Website, paywall and social media

 The Kyiv Post launched its website in 1997 under Sunden.
-Currently, the website is updated seven days a week, approximately 10 hours a day, and includes Kyiv Post exclusive content, news and photos from wire services and aggregated articles from other news sources about Ukraine.

 The Kyiv Post launched an online paywall in March 2013.
 The erection of the paywall became financially necessary because of the decline in print advertising in the newspaper industry generally, including at the Kyiv Post.
-During times of intense national crisis, such as the EuroMaidan Revolution and Russia's current war against Ukraine, the Kyiv Post has relaxed its paywall and made its coverage available freely for a limited amount of time.
+During times of intense national crisis, such as the Euromaidan Revolution and the Russian invasion of Ukraine, the Kyiv Post has relaxed its paywall and made its coverage available freely for a limited amount of time.
 The website currently provides many categories of stories for free, including its aggregated content, its opinions and editorials and its multimedia offerings, including video, cartoons and photo galleries.

-In August 2014, the Kyiv Post launched Kyiv Post+, a special public project covering Russia's war against Ukraine and the aftermath of the EuroMaidan Revolution; the coverage continues today, although the marketing campaign Kyiv Post+ was discontinued in February 2016.

 In October 2014, the Kyiv Post started a Reform Watch project to track the progress under President Petro Poroshenko and Prime Minister Arseniy Yatsenyuk in eliminating corruption and bureaucratic obstacles to democratic progress and economic growth.

+In November 2021 the online paywall was removed to allow more democratic access to all readers around the world and to help elevate its viewership at such a critical time in Ukraine’s history.
+This strategic move by Luc Chenier, CEO of Kyiv Post would help increase Kyiv Post’s digital revenue by focusing on western audiences where markets such as the USA generally pay more for views on a programmatic platform.

-In November 2021 the online paywall was canceled.
+In June 2022 the Ukrainian version of the site was launched.

+In December 2022, Kyiv Post launched a completely redesigned website.

 Threats to existence

 The Kyiv Post withstood numerous threats to its existence from 1995.
 According to audiotapes released by Mykola Melnychenko, bodyguard to ex-President Leonid Kuchma, then-tax inspector Mykola Azarov talked about conducting tax audits of the newspaper and other news outlets that criticized the administration.
 Azarov went on to become prime minister under President Viktor Yanukovych.
 He has since fled abroad and is now on Ukraine's wanted list on suspicion of massive corruption.

-During the Yanukovych administration, the Kyiv Post faced and overcame three distinct political threats to its survival during the administration of President Viktor Yanukovcyh (February 27, 2010 – February 22, 2014).
+The Kyiv Post faced and overcame three distinct political threats to its survival during the administration of President Viktor Yanukovcyh (February 27, 2010 – February 22, 2014).